Ibn Khallikan: Life

-Ibn Khallikān was born in Erbil on September 22, 1211 (11 Rabī’ al-Thānī, 608), into a respectable family that claimed descent from Barmakids, an Iranian dynasty of Balkhi origin.
-Other sources describe him as Kurdish.
+Ibn Khallikān was born in Erbil on 22 September 1211 (11 Rabī’ al-Thānī, 608), he was of Arabian origins from an Arab family that claimed descent from the Barmakids.

-His primary studies took him from Arbil, to Aleppo and to Damascus, before he took up jurisprudence in Mosul and then in Cairo, where he settled.
+His primary studies took him from Erbil, to Aleppo and to Damascus, before he took up jurisprudence in Mosul and then in Cairo, where he settled.
 He gained prominence as a jurist, theologian and grammarian.
 An early biographer described him as "a pious man, virtuous, and learned; amiable in temper, in conversation serious and instructive.
 His exterior was highly prepossessing, his countenance handsome and his manners engaging."

 He married in 1252 and was assistant to the chief judge in Egypt until 1261, when he assumed the position of chief judge in Damascus.
 He lost this position in 1271 and returned to Egypt, where he taught until being reinstated as judge in Damascus in 1278.
-He retired in 1281 and died in Damascus on October 30, 1282 (Saturday, 26th of Rajab 681).
+He retired in 1281 and died in Damascus on 30 October 1282 (Saturday, 26th of Rajab 681).